Also known as: The rollercoaster first week of September

 I was very glad when September came around because August was crazy busy.
 For one thing, I hardly had any sleep because I kept on changing shifts, so going back to a semi-normal shift was a very welcome thing.
 It wasn’t a bad month, per se, except that it had a lot of…changes that I had to deal with for the first time, coming from the previous month.
 I think August was the month where I had the most entry drafts here but most of them didn’t get past and posted…because…well, I just don’t feel like it should be posted here.

-I really don’t want to post something too personal here, despite this being called a personal blog, because…well, I know people I know in real life read this.1 I try to filter the posts here based on what I think too personal or not, especially since I don’t really want to cause friction or anything.
-Or you know make some things awkward because I wrote something here about something in real life for public consumption.2
+I really don’t want to post something too personal here, despite this being called a personal blog, because…well, I know people I know in real life read this. ((*waves* Hi guys!))
+I try to filter the posts here based on what I think too personal or not, especially since I don’t really want to cause friction or anything.
+Or you know make some things awkward because I wrote something here about something in real life for public consumption. ((A friendly reminder: if you read my blog and we know each other in real life, don’t tell me you read my blog.
+Or when I tell you something that I’ve written here, pretend you haven’t read it.
+You know, act surprised. :P))

 Which, now, mentioning it, makes me feel awkward.
 Hrm.